anugrahk21/Project-Cerberus/README.md

 ### Key Security Features in Pipeline

 1. **Parallel Execution**: All 3 judges run simultaneously using `asyncio.gather()` for speed
+2. **Weighted Voting**: Risk score algorithm with judge-specific weights (1x, 3x, 4x) and threshold of 2
+   - Literal Judge (1x): Low confidence - can be overridden
+   - Intent Judge (3x): High confidence - strong indicator
+   - Canary Judge (4x): Critical - always blocks when triggered
-2. **Fail-Closed**: If any judge raises an exception, request is blocked (503 Service Unavailable)
+3. **Fail-Closed**: If any judge raises an exception, adds Risk +10 to guarantee blocking (503 Service Unavailable)
-3. **Unanimous Vote**: ALL judges must pass for request to proceed (prevents bypass via single judge failure)
 4. **XML Wrapping**: User input escaped with `html.escape()` and wrapped in `<user_input>` tags
 5. **Canary Embedding**: Secret UUID injected into system prompt and monitored in responses
 6. **IP Logging**: Attacker source address tracked for forensic analysis